wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 = 2.0.2 =

 * Compatibility: Make some filter functions saver to avoid errors with other third party plugins
-* Revision: Number customer field handling
+* Revision: More consistent behavior for custom number fields

 = 2.0.1 =